owulveryck/owulveryck.github.io/content/post/c4-ci-cd.md

 ### Applying the DevOps practices

-Automation is key to maintaining up-to-date architecture diagrams.

-I see two key elements to take into consideration regarding this topic:

-* CI/CD Integration for Diagram Generation
-* Generation on Push vs. Generation on Demand

-Here, we'll discuss how I've integrated C4 into my CI/CD pipeline, automating the process of generating and updating diagrams whenever changes are made to the codebase.

-When it comes to generating architecture diagrams, there are two main approaches: generation on push and generation on demand (via things like Mermaid).
+When it comes to generating architecture diagrams, there are two main approaches: generation on push and generation on demand (such as via tools like Mermaid).

-I had a discussion with a partner recently, and I'd like to take the opportunity of this post to open the discussion.
+Recently, I had a discussion with a colleague and wanted to use this post to open up the discussion.

-TODO
+Instead of challenging the solution, let's challenge the problem.
+Two fundamental elements must be considered:

+- Firstly, when writing diagrams as data, the data is the reference, but in the context of C4, the goal is to get a visual representation.
+- Secondly, getting a short feedback loop is essential when designing a diagram, as nobody wants to wait hours for compilation to receive feedback anymore.

+Mermaid is an excellent tool for obtaining quick feedback without requiring extensive desktop tooling for the designer.
+It's a JavaScript-based solution that runs in the browser out-of-the-box and is included in GitHub, making it super easy to embed diagrams in a markdown file.
+The drawback, however, is that the final pictures depend on both the version of the code and the version of the Mermaid toolkit.

+This means that the representation may change over time, even if the code remains unchanged.

+This is one of the reason which makes me prefer a generation by a CI/CD pipeline.
+It allows generating a static picture that consitutes the references at the time of the commit.

+Another reason is that, setting a CI/CD mechanism will allow me to apply further compilation to the C4 data.

+I know that some C4 tooling propose some utilities to validate the diagram against the code of the asset it represents.

+As a simple conclusion to this short part, I can repeat that automation is key to maintaining up-to-date architecture diagrams.

 So far, I have described some patterns I use to manage my diagrams as code.
 Although not strictly implemented with code, these patterns draw inspiration from software development practices.